Paku-/DS18B20DallasOneWire/README.md

 It's ATmega32 and ATmega328p (16MHz) ready.

-For your platform modifications:
+For your platform modifications consult:
- - consult registers names in UART files
+ - registers names and timing in UART files
- - output pin configuration in dallas_one_wire.* files.).
+ - output pin configuration and 1wire bus frame timing in dallas_one_wire.* files

 dallas_one_wire library	- Copyright © 2010, Mike Roddewig (with little modifications from me).